Mukteswaram

-Mukteswaram is a village located in Ainavilli Mandal, Konaseema Delta, Amalapuram revenue division in Konaseema district of Andhra Pradesh, India.
+Mukteswaram is a village located in Ainavilli Mandal, Konaseema Delta, Amalapuram revenue division in Dr B R Ambedkar Konaseema district of Andhra Pradesh, India.
 It is situated near the River Gautami-Godavari, a tributary to the Godavari.
 Mukteswaram is one of the three important Ferry points for Kotipalli-Mukteswaram and the other two being; Bodasakurru-Pasarlapudi and Sakhinetipalli-Narasapuram in the Konaseema region.
 Mukteswaram is 60 km from Kakinada.